-This information sheet has been written by patients, members of the public and health professionals.
-We hope it will be useful for you, your family/Whānau, friends and carers in providing all the information you will need about the Hickman® Catheter you are having inserted for treatment.
+This information sheet has been written by health professionals.
+We hope it will be useful for you, your family/Whanau, friends and carers in providing all the information you will need about the Hickman® Catheter you are having inserted for treatment.
 It outlines: